Skip to content

 The Oilers Car & Motorcycle Club

-“The Oilers Car Club was founded in 1947, by five guys returning from World War II.
-They dreamt, not only of girls while they were away, but of speed.
-They were a bunch of guys that were interested in going fast, and trying to figure out ways to go faster.
-One of the founders names was Jim Nelson– he plays cards with a gentleman named Robert Genat– he puts out a book called “The Birth of Hot Rodding.”
+“The Oilers Car Club was founded in 1947 by five guys returning from World War II.
+They dreamt not only of girls while they were away but of speed.
+They were a bunch of guys that were interested in going fast and trying to figure out ways to go faster.
+One of the founder’s names was Jim Nelson– he played cards with a gentleman named Robert Genat– he put out a book called “The Birth of Hot Rodding.”
 Many don’t know that Jim Nelson helped Wally Parks form the NHRA.

-In 2010, the keys to the club were handed to Meldon Van Riper Stultz III, a Jersey Shore native who, with his colorful crew of vintage car and motorcycle revivalists, now stage the TROG events in Wildwood, New Jersey and Pismo Beach, California.
+In 2010, the club’s keys were handed to Meldon Van Riper Stultz III, a Jersey Shore native who, with his colorful crew of vintage car and motorcycle revivalists, now stages the TROG events in Wildwood, New Jersey, and Pismo Beach, California.

 What Happened to the Wall of Death?

-Poster from the 1930s advertising the carnival-like “Wall of Death.” which showcased at the 2016 Race of Gentlemen in Wildwood, New Jersey,
+A poster from the 1930s advertises the carnival-like “Wall of Death,” which was showcased at the 2016 Race of Gentlemen in Wildwood, New Jersey.

 In Wildwood, the summer of ’38 was known for the “Motordome Wall of Death.”
 The act featured motorcycles and race cars whirling around in a wooden bowl-like enclosure.
 But the real attraction was a lion whizzing past the spectators riding in a sidecar.

-The lion’s name was Tuffy, a 300-pound African lion owned by Joseph Dobish, a sideshow concessionaire on the Wildwood boardwalk.
-When the lion got lose and killed, the attraction was shut down forever, until 2016.
+The lion’s name was Tuffy.
+It was a 300-pound African lion owned by Joseph Dobish, a sideshow concessionaire on the Wildwood boardwalk.
+When the lion got lost and killed, the attraction was shut down forever until 2016.

 The Wall of Death at the 1939 NY Worlds Fair.

 The wall was repainted after 1937 and again for the World’s Fairs.
-Courtesy of the Dobish family, submitted by Alan Mercer of the U.K. The performers were David Herst, 26 years old, of 145 West Ninety-fourth Street, and John Luck, 40, of 11-04 Santel Avenue, Corona, Queens.
+Courtesy of the Dobish family, submitted by Alan Mercer of the U.K. The performers were David Herst, 26, of 145 West Ninety-fourth Street, and John Luck, 40, of 11-04 Santel Avenue, Corona, Queens.
 Herst was taken to French Hospital with a fractured leg.
-Luck was taken to Queens General Hospital, when he died of a fractured skull.
+Luck was taken to Queens General Hospital, where he died of a fractured skull.

 Mel Stultz Sums it Up

-Stultz, who grew up in Keyport, but now resides in Neptune summed it up well,”Part of what makes the event special is a mindset of not taking oneself too seriously, and that extends from the organizers to the entire TROG community,” said Stultz.
+Stultz, who grew up in Keyport but now resides in Neptune, summed it up well: “Part of what makes the event special is a mindset of not taking oneself too seriously, and that extends from the organizers to the entire TROG community.”

 Part of what makes the event special is a mindset of not taking oneself too seriously, and that extends from the organizers to the entire TROG community,”